CO2 has always played a critical role in determining climate.

 How has life survived: Earth has compensated for the hotter sun with ever reducing greenhouse gas

-The ‘faint young Sun paradox‘ is that it becomes hard to understand how the Earth had any liquid water, back when there was so much less heat from the Sun.
+The ‘faint young Sun paradox‘ reveals the there was so much less heat from the Sun, that it strange that the Earth had any liquid water.
 How was it not all ice?
 If all else was the same on Earth as today, you would expect temperatures to be average around -60 degrees Celsius (-76 Fahrenheit), which would mean all water would be solid ice.
 Hence the paradox.
-Clearly, not all else was the same as on Earth today, and further research reveals the difference is due to how the atmosphere has also been changing, either as a natural consequence, or just good fortune, the changes to the atmosphere have been compensating for changes in heat received from the Sun.
+Clearly, not all else was the same as on Earth today, and further research reveals the difference was far more greenhouse gases in the atmosphere.
+It is not only the sun that has been changing, so has the atmosphere also been changing.
+Either as some natural behavior, or just good fortune, the changes to the atmosphere have been compensating for changes in heat received from the Sun.

-The most likely answer to the faint young sun paradox is falling CO2 levels have reducing the greenhouse effect.
-Down from levels that worked with the far cooler sun of the past, to current levels that work with the Sun of today.
-What is fairly clear from the graph from the Wikipedia page, is that CO2 is now close to zero, and has little scope for further reduction of CO2 continuing to save us.
+The answer to paradox part of the faint young sun paradox, is falling CO2 levels have been reducing the greenhouse effect as the Sun became warmer.
+Greenhouse levels down from those that worked with the far cooler sun of the past, to current levels that work with the Sun of today.
+What is fairly clear from the graph shown here and from the Wikipedia page, is that CO2 is now close to zero, and has little scope for further reduction of CO2 in order to continuing to save us from further increases in the temperature of the Sun.
+Although today, with knowledge of the greenhouse effect, that plants photosynthesise and free oxygen is not natural, and it all follows, but these are not new ideas.
+It turns out this was first proposed as the Gai Hypothesis back in the late 1800s, that some mechanism existed that enabled life to regulate the temperature on Earth.

-How long before gets too hot: the ability to compensate is almost at an end
+How long before gets too hot, and the ability to compensate comes to an end?

 Doctor: How long have we got?
-This is a question that has plagued me since learning the sun gets progressively hotter, rather than staying the same temperature until an eventual but sudden fireball.
+This is a question that has plagued me since learning the sun gets progressively hotter, rather than the Sun staying the same temperature right up until an eventual but sudden fireball.

-Venus is believed to once have had temperatures similar to those on Earth today, but reached a ‘tipping point’ with greenhouse gasses that resulted in run away overheating.
-The result is current surface temperatures of 462 °C (863 °F).
-So Venus likely started out capable of supporting life, but increasing heat from the sun took over and life became extinct.
+Consider Venus.
+Venus is believed to once have had temperatures similar to those on Earth today but reached a ‘tipping point’ when the combination of the Sun and greenhouse gasses resulted in ‘thermal runaway.
+Overheating.
+The result is the current surface temperatures of 462 °C (863 °F).
+So, Venus likely started out capable of supporting life, but increasing heat from the Sun took over and life, if there was any, became extinct on Venus.
 Sound familiar?
 Venus is closer to the sun, so naturally it would succumb before Earth does.
+Earth eventually receives the same heat from the Sun Venus had billions of years earlier.

 Reading this article with further analysis of CO2 levels, it appears that CO2 levels drop by around 3-4 parts per million every million years, and this drop is an appropriate counterbalance to the increasingly solar temperatures.
 Which suggests we have 280/4 = 70 million years where we could still use CO2 to control temperature.
-Far, far less than the 5 billion year figure, but still quite comforting for a species that has only been on the Earth for less than half of 1 million years so far.
-On those figures, less than 1/70 of our time is up.
+Far, far less than the 5-billion-year figure, but still quite comforting for a species that has only been on the Earth for less than half of one million years so far.
+On those figures, less than 1/70 of our time is up, even if most of the time for advanced life has already passed.

 But can we really reduce CO2 to zero?
-It may be important to consider plants, which actually need CO2 to survive.
+It may be important to also consider plants, which actually need CO2 to survive.
 Life as we know it requires plants to produce food.
-In fact, plants have been proven to tolerate 180 parts per million, although with dramatically reduced growth rates.
-Note: while we know plants have could survive with CO2 at 180parts per million in the past, this is while also reducing temperature, which reduces metabolic rate, and improves tolerance to low CO2 levels.
-In another 25 million years would result in 180ppm to offset increased solar energy and maintain todays temperature.
-I new test for plants, but still probably ok….but… All this suggests that assuming a CO2 minimum any lower than 180 parts per million is risky.
-That level still would provide for a future of 25 million years, and as a species, who knows what problems we will be able to tackle in even if we have just 1 million years.
-Or on the other side, if we will survive long enough for this threat to matter.
+In fact, plants have been proven to tolerate as little as 180 parts per million, although with dramatically reduced growth rates.
+Note: while we know plants have could survive with CO2 at 180 parts per million in the past, this also came in the past with reduced temperature, which reduces metabolic rate, and improves tolerance to low CO2 levels.
+In another 25 million years, a reduction to 180ppm would be necessary to offset increased solar energy and maintain today’s temperature.
+A new test for plants, but still probably ok…. but… All this suggests that assuming a CO2 minimum any lower than 180 parts per million is risky.
+That level still would provide for a future of 25 million years, and as a species, who knows what problems we will be able to tackle in even if we have just one million years.
+Or on the other side, we will need to survive long enough for this threat to matter.

 25 million years is a long time for humanity, but still an extremely short time for a planet that has supported plant life for at least 3.5 billion years.
 For plants as we know, this means 3.5billions years so far and only 25 million left.
 Without intervention, just 0.7% of their entire window of existence remains.

-The oxygen can’t stay: 75% of the short time already used?
+The oxygen can’t last: 75% of the short time already used?

-So that Oxygen atmosphere that was necessary for our evolution?
-That has only been around for the most recent 10% of the time there has been life of the Earth?
-It seems that oxygen can’t last much longer either.
-And it turns out the level of O2 is critical, and just dropping from the current 20.5% to 19.5% would cause us distress.
+So, can we count on that Oxygen atmosphere that was necessary for our evolution?
+The one that has only been around for the most recent 10% of the life of the Earth?
+Well, it seems that oxygen can’t last much longer either.
+And it turns out that the level of O2 is critical to humans, and just dropping from the current 20.5%, to 19.5%, would cause us distress (see below).

 Earth’s modern atmosphere is highly oxygenated and is a remotely detectable signal of its surface biosphere.
 However, the lifespan of oxygen-based biosignatures in Earth’s atmosphere remains uncertain, particularly for the distant future.
 Here we use a combined biogeochemistry and climate model to examine the likely timescale of oxygen-rich atmospheric conditions on Earth.
 Using a stochastic approach, we find that the mean future lifespan of Earth’s atmosphere, with oxygen levels more than 1% of the present atmospheric level, is 1.08 ± 0.14 billion years (1σ)The future lifespan of Earth’s oxygenated atmosphere